1sYuG/ClearStandbyMemory/README.md

-Add to Task Scheduler and import new task.
+Add the .xml to Task Scheduler and import new task.